What Causes Dog Warts? And What You Should Do About Them

 Viral papillomas are round but tend to have a jagged surface that resembles a cauliflower.
 In young dogs, they are most often seen on the lips or the muzzle, though they may also occur between the toes, on the eyelids, on the surface of the eye, or near the genitalia.

 While most warts are painless, some may cause discomfort.
-For example, papillomas in the mouth may interfere with a dog’s ability to eat or chew normally, and cause drooling.
+For example, papillomas in the mouth may interfere with a dog’s ability to eat or chew normally and cause drooling.
 Papillomas between the toes may bother the dog when they put weight on their feet, and the dog may try to lick or bite the wart, resulting in pain, bleeding, and/or a secondary infection.

 Diagnosing and Treating Dog Warts

 Viral papillomas are easy for a veterinarian to diagnose based on appearance alone.
-However if the veterinarian is uncertain about whether the growth is a wart or something else, they may take biopsy samples.
+However, if the veterinarian is uncertain about whether the growth is a wart or something else, they may take biopsy samples.

-In most cases, no treatment is required, and the warts will go away on their own within 2 to 12 months.
+In most cases, no treatment is required, and warts will go away on their own within 2 to 12 months.
 However, if the warts are ulcerated, infected, causing pain, or making it difficult for your dog to function, they may be removed.
 They can be removed surgically (cutting them off), cryogenically (freezing them off), with laser ablation (using radiation), or with electrosurgery/electrocautery (burning them off).

 Antibiotics may also be prescribed if the warts are infected, and in some cases, antibiotics have been shown to stimulate remission.
 Azithromycin is a commonly prescribed antibiotic for dog warts.